Explore what Buntzen Lake has to offer

 Due to ongoing construction at Buntzen Lake, the following trail closures are currently in effect until further notice.

-- Lakeview Trail from Northbound at Pumphouse Road to the merge point on Buntzen Lake trail.
+- Lakeview Trail northbound from Pumphouse Road to the merge point on Buntzen Lake trail.
 Southbound hikers are being directed off Lakeview Trail onto Buntzen Lake trail to continue their loop back onto Pumphouse Road.

 - Powerline Trail from Sasamat Lake to the top of Saddle Ridge.

-- Bearclaw Trail from Powerhouse Rd to Saddle Ridge Trail.
+- Bearclaw Trail from Powerhouse Road to junction of Saddle Ridge Trail.

 Please follow all directional signage and adhere to trail closure notices to ensure your safety.